Self-Publishing Starter Tips Series

 One way I encourage my clients to overcome their writing and/or self-publishing roadblocks is to journal through them.

 Unleashing ideas/thoughts/emotions from our head and writing them down on paper reduces the power these words have over you.
 An anxious thought always escalates into worst-case-scenario but when it’s turned into written words, the hold it has over us diminishes.
-Seeing our thoughts in black and white helps us realise that the problem we’re facing isn’t as challenging as we’re making out.
+Seeing our thoughts in black and white helps us realise that the problem we’re facing isn’t as challenging as we first believe.

 Give it a try.
 Grab a piece of paper and a pen right now.
 (Don’t do this on your computer – you get a stronger emotional connection and better overall experience if you write by hand.)
 Answer the following questions.